labordus/utilia/doc/guides/develop/source-code/Python/types.rst

 In cases where lists of tuples can be generated automatically, then the use of a tuple type, produced by the
-:py:func:`namedtuple <CPython:collections.namedtuple>` factory, is preferred.
+:py:func:`namedtuple <CPython3:collections.namedtuple>` factory, is preferred.
 If anonymity and mutability are acceptable, then using a list of lists is preferred.